NHL Depth Charts Explained (2025): How Line Combinations Drive Strategy and Cap Efficiency

 Projected lineups provide a snapshot of expected starters but have drawbacks: they don't reflect historical trends or player chemistry from previous games, and they can't capture the in-game adjustments coaches often make.
 Lines change based on game flow, performance, or scenarios like power plays, limiting the projected lineup's accuracy beyond the opening shifts.
 A coach might experiment with a line to start, then revert to a more familiar combination based on performance.

-Lines: Real In-Game Deployment 🏒
+Deployed Line Combinations: Real In‑Game Usage 🏒

 When we talk about lines, we mean the actual groupings of forwards or defensemen who play together during a game.
 Coaches often identify player pairs with strong chemistry and rotate other players around them to adapt to situations.